AY-ADITI/GitDemo/README.md

 # GitDemo Project

-This is my Git demo repository for practicing Git commands.
+This repository is for practicing Git commands as part of my exercise.

+## Files in this repo
+- notes.txt
+- .gitignore